RECOVERING SEATTLE, DELIVERING RESULTS.

 Mobile medication units bringing treatment directly to hardest-hit neighborhoods

-Proposed workforce housing in SoDo to create up to 1,000 new homes
+Passed workforce housing in SoDo to create 1,000 new homes–most affordable

 Expanded treatment access and recovery services